 2 – At the expected level

 This helps us to identify your child’s needs as they move into Key Stage 1.

-In Key Stage 1 and 2 we extend this by using O-Track to support the process of gathering the information we need to ensure that every pupil is making the progress that they should – and if any pupils are underperforming we can make sure that they receive the help and support that they need to get back on track.
+In Key Stage 1 and 2 we use end of year expectations/key performance indicators to support the process of gathering the information we need to ensure that every pupil is making the progress that they should – and if any pupils are underperforming we can make sure that they receive the help and support that they need to get back on track.